ShihHsuanChen/aiapp_tutorial/Tutorial.md

     - (optional) using `cmd_config` as the configuration tool for build

 7. (Optional) Pack build files using `Inno Setup Compiler` (Windows) or `deb` (Linux/debian, ubuntu)

+8. (Optional) Write a simple FastAPI project for this inference application

+9. (Optional) Build docker image and setup docker-compose of this FastAPI project.